WisTex/The-MIT-License-Files/README.md

 ## Script Creators

-Feel free to adapt this for use in your own script, and include your own version in your project.
+Feel free to adapt this for use in your own script, and include your own version of a license file in your project.